collinstommy/tc-blog/content/blog/a-case-against-type-selectors/index.md

 I load up my webpage.
 Here is where the problems start.
 My images have inherited this extra padding.
 This padding made sense for my initial design of one image per news update.
 It has broken my avatar design where I don’t want this spacing.

-I could of course fix this by overriding the styles, increasing the specificity:
+I could, of course, fix this by overriding the styles, increasing the specificity:
 ```scss
 	.news {
 		&__row {